pierd/pierd.github.io/_posts/2018-11-05-ray-bradbury-fahtenheit-451.md

 ---

 > "You weren't there, you didn't see," he said.
 "There must be something in books, things we can't imagine, to make a woman stay in a burning house; there must be something there.
-You don't stay for nothing."
+You don't stay for nothing."<br/>
-> "she was simple-minded."
+> "she was simple-minded."<br/>
 > "She was a rational as you and I, more so perhaps, and we burned her."
 > - *One: The Hearth and the Salamander*

 ---

 > "Last night I thought about all that kerosene I've used in the past ten years.
 And I thought about books.
 And for the first time I realized that a man was behind each one of the books.
 A man hand to think them up.
 A man had to take a long time to put them on paper.
 And I'd never even thought that thought before."
-He got out of bed.
+He got out of bed.<br/>
-> "It took some man a lifetime maybe to put some of his thoughts down, looking around at the world and life and then I come along in two minutes and boom! it's all over."
+> "It took some man a lifetime maybe to put some of his thoughts down, looking around at the world and life and then I come along in two minutes and boom! it's all over."<br/>
 > "Let me alone," said Mildred.
-"I didn't do anything."
+"I didn't do anything."<br/>
 > "Let you alone!
 That's all very well, but how can I leave myself alone?
 We need not to let alone.
 We need to be really bothered once in a while.
 How long is it since you were *really* bothered?
 About something important, about something real?"
 > - *One: The Hearth and the Salamander*